Gtt1229/RocketLeagueAssistant/README.md

 # Rocket League Assistant
-BakkesMod Plugin to integrate Rocket League events to Home Assistant
+BakkesMod Plugin to integrate Rocket League events with Home Assistant

 **These automations can be designed to control more things than just lights**